 TITLE I--LABORATORY MODERNIZATION AND TECHNOLOGY TRANSFER

 (Sec.
 102) This bill instructs the Department of Energy (DOE) to permit specified National Laboratories owned by DOE to use funds authorized to support technology transfer within DOE to: (1) carry out early stage and precommercial technology demonstration activities to remove technology barriers limiting private sector interest, and (2) demonstrate potential commercial applications of any research and technologies arising from activities of the national laboratories.

 (Sec.
 103) The bill expresses the sense of Congress that Congress, DOE, and energy industry participants should advance efforts to promote international, domestic, and regional cooperation on the research and development of energy innovations that:

 provide clean, affordable, and reliable energy; promote economic growth; are critical for energy security; and are sustainable without government support.
 (Sec.
 104) DOE shall ensure that laboratory operating contractors do not allocate costs of general and administrative overhead to laboratory-directed research and development.
 This prohibition does not apply to certain national security laboratories.

 (Sec.
-105) DOE shall establish and maintain a public database, accessible on its website, containing a searchable listing of the contracts, grant, cooperative agreements, task orders for federally funded research centers, or other DOE-administered transactions for unclassified research and development projects.
+105) DOE shall establish and maintain a public database, accessible on its website, containing a searchable listing of each unclassified research and development project contract, grant, cooperative agreement, task order for a federally funded research and development center, or other DOE-administered transaction.

 DOE shall provide information through such database on relevant literature and patents that are associated with each such project contract, grant, or cooperative agreement, or other transaction, of DOE.